kawilkinson/steam-lens/README.md

 ![steam-lens-demo](https://github.com/user-attachments/assets/3f6d970a-cbe0-48fd-a8e8-43c79079664e)

+## Motivation

+Steam Lens provides a very quick way to run comparisons of Steam libraries, usually this is a more manual process through Steam but this website makes it quick and easy to have all of those comparisons with just a simple input of your own Steam ID or another user's!
+I wanted to practice CI/CD through a full stack website (you'll find the cd.yaml is commented out due to AWS no longer hosting this website), understand frontend development better through a framework, further master my backend development skills through security and RESTful API building, and also sharpen my database skills working with a PostgreSQL database.
+So I decided to build Steam-Lens to do this.

 ## Project Layout

 Currently the project can be broken up into 3 parts; it has a frontend, a backend, and a PostgreSQL database.
 The backend is in the root of the project, the frontend is in the frontend directory, and the database schema is located in the sql/schema directory.